Fuel Cycle Facilities Regulations, Guidance, Communications, and Cumulative Effects of Regulation

-Public meetings on CER are scheduled quarterly between the Division of Fuel Cycle Safety Safeguards and Environmental Review and stakeholders.
+Public meetings on Cumulative Effects of Regulation are scheduled quarterly between the Division of Fuel Cycle Safety Safeguards and Environmental Review and stakeholders.
 During these meetings the NRC staff provides updates on the CER Integrated Schedule for Fuel Cycle Facilities and seeks feedback from stakeholders.
 These meetings support the Commission's direction in Staff Requirements Memorandum – SECY-12-0137 for NRC staff to work with stakeholders to address CER issues.
 Information on upcoming meetings and summaries of past meetings are provided below.

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.